jclouds/legacy-jclouds.github.com/documentation/reference/vmware-vsphere-design.markdown

 ### Managing Images

-Mapping VMware volumes to blobstore could help deal with image-based use cases such as groupging, bulk transfer, conversion, etc.
+Mapping VMware volumes to blobstore could help deal with image-based use cases such as grouping, bulk transfer, conversion, etc.

 This could provide a clean and testable means to integrate with the compute service.